Why do I keep getting cystitis?

 You should also see a doctor if you have additional symptoms including fever, blood in your urine or back pain.
 These symptoms mean you may have a kidney infection, which will require medication.

 If you suffer from recurring abdominal pain and struggle to urinate frequently, you may have interstitial cystitis.
 This bladder condition is not well understood and usually affects middle-aged women.
 As it isn't caused by bacteria and does not cause an infection within the bladder, antibiotics won’t help to clear it up.
-It’s important to see a doctor for correct diagnosis.
+It’s important to see a doctor for a correct diagnosis.

 Authored & Reviewed By